Meghan Markle Says Pregnancy Loss Was "An Almost Unbearable Grief"

 Markle notes that along with pregnancy loss, there are many other traumas people are grappling with this year, including the hundreds of thousands of lives lost to COVID-19, the anxiety and isolation of a global pandemic, racial injustice and the murders of Breonna Taylor and George Floyd at the hands of police, and widespread political unrest.
 "In places where there was once community, there is now division," she writes.

-Markle encouraged readers to take a moment, this Thanksgiving and beyond, to start asking each other if we're okay and really listening to the answer.
+Markle encouraged readers to take a moment to start asking each other if we're okay and really listening to the answer.
 A small gesture, and a seemingly small question, can go much further than we think.
 And with a year as isolating as this one, it sounds like a good start.